Inbound Marketing Strategy: Why Revisit Your Plan & Goals?

 TL;DR

-What you may be missing is the impact the time frame of successful content marketing has on your actual marketing strategy.
-Ask yourself, is your strategy keeping up with your present reality?
+What you may be missing is the impact the time frame of successful content marketing has on your actual inbound marketing strategy.
+Ask yourself, is your inbound marketing strategy keeping up with your present reality?
 Or have you let it get stale?

-Unlike content marketing, discrete strategies and plans have a shelf-life and need tending and constant attention to stay relevant and on-task.
+Unlike content marketing, an inbound marketing strategy has a shelf-life and needs tending and constant attention to stay relevant and on-task.
 Certain situations call for a reassessment of the track you and your team are taking and for course corrections that ensure it matches up with the current direction of your industry.
 You should plan on a debrief every time:

 • A campaign ends